alirezadehghan1/Transportation-Planning/README.md

 # Transportation-Planning
-Analyzing Pricing System Performance of an Online Taxi App Through Real Dataset Using Python.
+Comprehensive Analyzing of Pricing System Performance of an Online Taxi App Through Real Dataset Using Python.